tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 There are pitfalls in defining tests for the naive.
 Just make sure that the `Expected Response` doesn’t hide any edge cases.
 Easier said than done sometimes: 11 years work went into the BDQ standard, and we were often surprised by "emergent properties" and differing assumptions.
 There are pitfalls in defining tests for the experienced.

 Critical to the process of defining a new test is to iterate.
-Start with a draft definition, create one or more independent implementations, have someone who isn't writing the implementation produce validation data (including looking at values found in the wild), validate the implemenation(s) against this data, and discuss any discrepancies between the expected and actual results.
-In all but the most trivial cases, it will be necessary to iterate and refine the test specifications, test implementations, and the test validation data.
+Start with a draft definition, create one or more independent implementations, have someone who isn't writing the implementation produce conformance testing data (including looking at values found in the wild), validate the implemenation(s) against this data, and discuss any discrepancies between the expected and actual results.
+In all but the most trivial cases, it will be necessary to iterate and refine the test specifications, test implementations, and the test conformance testing data.
 This process of iteration is critical for producing a robust test specification that is clear, unambiguous, and has logic that handles real world data and edge cases.

 ### 9.1 Summary of the BDQ Philosophy